AhmedNasser1601/Flask-Skills/README.md

 * `static/js/master.js`: The main JavaScript file for the app.
 * `templates/base.html`: The base HTML template for all pages.
 * `templates/home.html`: The HTML template for the home page.
-* `templates/skills.html`: The HTML template for the skills page.
-* `templates/add.html`: The HTML template for the add page.
-* `templates/about.html`: The HTML template for the about page.

 The `main.py` file is the main entry point for the app.
 It creates a Flask app and defines the routes for each page.
-The `static/css/master.css` file contains the main CSS styles for the app.
-The `static/js/master.js` file contains the main JavaScript code for the app.

 The `templates/base.html` file is the base HTML template for all pages.
 It includes the basic HTML structure and the navigation bar.
-The `templates/home.html`, `templates/skills.html`, `templates/add.html`, and `templates/about.html` files are the HTML templates for each page.
-They extend the `templates/base.html` file and add the specific content for each page.
+The `templates/home.html` files is the HTML for the home page.
+It extends the `templates/base.html` file and add the specific content for the page.